 De-peering

-The de-peering procedure is initiated by the next higher layer by issuing the MLME- DEPEER.request primitive, as described in TBD, to the MLME.
+The de-peering procedure is initiated by the next higher layer by issuing the MLME- DEPEERING.request primitive, as described in 6.1.4, to the MLME.

 When a PD (i.e. the de-peering requestor) wants to leave from the peered PD or one of its peered PDs (i.e. de-peering responder) to leave , the MLME of the de-peering requestor shall send the de-peering request command to the peering responder.